-nature.
+The incarnation of anthroposophy in all its efforts and all possible dimensions needs social forms that are both complex but also dynamic and easy enough to operate: it's a matter of working at higher levels of complexity in new ways that can be understood, integrated and become second nature.
 They may seem challenging at first, but they are more organic and therefore also more inclusive and effective.
-The collective new group soul, which in this case is in the largest pursuits of Anthroposophia itself, should be immersed within a social garment that allows the individual to shine according to the social motto.
-In other words, the guiding being should be as present in the departments, work groups, even individuals, as it is present in the whole of the organizational body.
-We can work with organizations that are wise because they correspond to and work with larger archetypes, and operate effectively thanks to precise yet flexible social processes and social architectures, likely to evolve in time according to the need.
+The collective new group soul, which in this case is in the largest pursuits of Anthroposophia itself, should be immersed within a social garment which allows the individual to shine according to the social motto.
+In other words the guiding being should be as present in the departments, work groups, even individuals, as it is present in the whole of the organizational body.
+We can work with organizations that are wise because they correspond to and work with larger archetypes, and operate effectively thanks to precise, yet flexible social processes and social architectures, likely to evolve in time according to the need.

-In conclusion, we can say that America, and very likely the other Englishspeaking nations representative of the Consciousness Soul, can offer a great contribution to the transformation of the will.
+In conclusion we can say that America, and very likely the other English-speaking nations representative of the Consciousness Soul, can offer a great contribution to the transformation of the will.
 What America achieves in the will is only a small step for something that can only be achieved consciously and fully in the sixth and seventh post-Atlantean epochs.
 At present it is but an attempt that needs to be shored up with renewed consciousness; it is like a seed sown in the fields of Ahriman, as it were, to die and resurrect repeatedly.
-Everything that America can offer to the world rich and articulate as it already is-bears an embryonic nature.
+Everything that America can offer to the world-rich and articulate as it already is-bears an embryonic nature.
 It will need to be reborn at later stages when humanity will acquire greater spiritual and social maturity.